robinawilliams/audio_downloader/readme.md

-# youtube_audio
+# audio_downloader

-## A python tool to automatically download the audio of a YouTube* video and set its mp3 tags.
+## A python tool to automatically download the audio of a video and set its mp3 tags.
 This tool is based off of Otavio Ehrenberger's tutorial <a href="https://www.freecodecamp.org/news/download-trim-mp3-from-youtube-with-python/">"How to Download and Trim MP3s from YouTube with Python"</a> on Free Code camp.
-It uses <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> instead of <a href="https://github.com/ytdl-org/youtube-dl">youtube-dl</a> among other changes. *It works on any site that yt-dlp would.
+It uses <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> instead of <a href="https://github.com/ytdl-org/youtube-dl">youtube-dl</a> among other changes.
+It works on any site that yt-dlp would.

 ## How to install this project